spockz/scaladays2018/outline.md

         * Add Access Token slide explaining what it is; skip the how to identify but say multiple means
             * JWE
         * Pass the access token along browser/gw/Svc B/Svc A
+            * Gateway does coarse grained check based on scopes
         * Slide with different amount of products context
         * Introduce permissions API which checks permissions
         * Add slide with all the monitoring stuff
-        * Remove all the release stuff
+        * Remove all the monitoring stuff
         *   Releasing
             *   Backwards Compatibility
                 *   Requirement: